 Audio- Cats Exclusive Veterinary Hospital – NJVMA Board member’s Dr Neal Beeber’s practice (Along with Dr Pal) –

-Excerpts- Cat owner said that they’ve read some things online saying declawing s not very safe or good for a cat.
+Researcher asked if declawing is safe for a cat?
 Employee said, “It is safe.
 We use a laser instead of the old way so with the laser it cauterizes while it cuts so there is less bleeding and the healing time is much quicker and you would take your cat home same day. “

-Asked if there are any side effects?
+Researcher asked if there are any side effects.
 Employee said, “I’ve gotten people that would call and say their cat is back to normal and running around as if it didn’t even have surgery.
 Most cats just go back to living their regular lives and not really noticing that they are declawed.”

-Who is the best doctor for the declaw?
+Researcher asked which doctor does their declaws.
 Employee said, “The only doctor that we have here that does the declaws is Dr Jose Pla so you can google him he’s very good.
 A lot of people have positive reviews on how he handles the appointments and all that. “

-So he does things like that a lot?
+Researcher asked if he does them often.
 Employee said, “The declaw, yea,” and gave a price for a laser declaw/neuter -$875.41.